 While many life insurance companies offer riders to assist with terminal illnesses, fewer provide options for temporary impairment.
 But New York Life has a chronic care rider (note that the name may vary by state, and it isn’t available everywhere) that allows you to access up to 50% of the death benefit if you are diagnosed with a qualifying chronic illness.
 You can use the payout however you want, and the remaining benefit will be available to your dependents when you die.

 Founded in 1845, New York Life has an A++ rating with AM Best, above-average customer satisfaction ratings in J.D.
-Power’s 2020 Life Insurance Study, and fewer complaints than would be expected for its size.
-You can’t get a quote online, and you’ll need to talk to an agent to purchase coverage, but plans are rumored to be affordable.
+Power’s 2021 Life Insurance Study, and fewer complaints than would be expected for its size.
+You can’t get a quote online, and you’ll need to talk to an agent to purchase coverage.
 There are agents available to help you secure coverage in every state.

 Read our New York Life review for more details.